vadimeisenbergibm/introduction-to-microservices-with-istio-bookinfo/modules/06-add-istio-and-redeploy-bookinfo/README.md

   kubectl apply -f ../../istio-*/install/kubernetes/istio.yaml
   ```

-1. Verify that Istio is installed
+1. Verify that Istio is started correctly, all the pods in `istio-system` namespace are running.
   ```bash
   kubectl get pods -n istio-system
   ```